latishasumardy/MakingClasses_LS_HE_CL_AS/README.md

 JUnit testing is basically a framework that collectively known as Sunit.
 Debugging is running through the code step by step allowing you to view what each line of code may do, and what variables are holding what data, which helps view mistakes you could have missed.
 When you are logging client code sends log requests to Logger objects.
 Each logger keeps track of a log level that it is interested in, and discards log requests that are below this level.

-(Answer these as the last part of your README.txt file)

 ===== README.txt ========